-To ensure progression of skills and knowledge between the EYFS and National curriculum the EYFS department works closely with the whole school faculties to ensure the 7 areas of learning within he EYFS framework seamlessly progress into the National Curriculum subjects, to ensure we include the necessary foundations for the rest of their schooling.
+To ensure progression of skills and knowledge between the EYFS and National curriculum the EYFS department works closely with the whole school faculties to ensure the 7 areas of learning, within the EYFS framework, seamlessly progress into the National Curriculum subjects.
+Our aim is that children are taught the necessary foundational knowledge and skills to build upon their next steps for the rest of their schooling.
 (Please see the faculty documents).